Epic Road Rides is all about providing inspiration and useful information to road cyclists that want to ride the world’s best routes.

 “Sponsored by”

-As with a “supported by” article, where an article is marked as “sponsored by” or “sponsored post”, this means we have received payment from that organisation (whether cash or in kind and whether specifically for the article or as part of a broader relationship).
+As with “supported by” content, where content is marked as “sponsored by” or “sponsored post”, this means we have received payment from that organisation (whether cash or in kind and whether specifically for the article or as part of a broader relationship).

-The difference is that, for sponsored articles, the organisation will have had significant input into the content.
+The difference is that, for sponsored content, the organisation will have had significant input into the content.
 Though we retain ultimate editorial control, they may have chosen what to write about, have written some or all of the words and provided the images.
-We may have sought their final approval before promotion of the article.
+We may have sought their final approval before promotion of the content.

 We only agree to sponsored content that we think will be truly interesting and of benefit.